Skip to main contentSkip to search

 The Ontario Human Rights Commission (OHRC) is a government agency that conducts systemic inquiries, develops policy, and promotes human rights.
 The Human Rights Tribunal of Ontario (HRTO) is a quasi-judicial body that resolves individual human rights complaints.
 The OHRC investigates broader systemic issues (like the OAP), while the HRTO hears specific cases of discrimination and can legally order remedies.

 The OHRC applies a three-part test: (1) Differential Treatment - whether autistic children are treated differently than other children with disabilities, (2) Adverse Impact - whether wait times cause harm and deny benefit of services, (3) No Bona Fide Justification - whether the government can justify wait times as necessary or reasonable.
-Under this framework, advocates argue that 5+ year waits for essential therapy services raise serious concerns about discrimination based on disability.
+Under this framework, advocates argue that multi-year waits (5+ years per OAC FOI analysis) for essential therapy services raise serious concerns about discrimination based on disability.

 Resources & Actions